 |---|---|---|---|

-Result: On average, 85% of your investment has effectively evaporated.
-It wasn't invested in a productive asset.
-It was consumed just to keep the machines running in a mining farm.
+Result: At least 85% of your investment has evaporated.
+It wasn't invested in a productive asset; it was consumed just to keep the machines in a mining farm running.

 This reveals the fundamental truth:

 Bitcoin is not a store of value.
-Instead, it is a mechanism for value transfer.
+It is a mechanism for value transfer.

-You have simply transferred your wealth to energy providers, mining hardware manufacturers, and the miners.
-In exchange, you received a digital token, which you are advised to never sell.
+You have simply transferred your wealth to energy providers, hardware manufacturers, and miners.
+In exchange, you received a digital token — and you've been told to never sell, HODL.

 The Only Way Out

-Now, you own a Bitcoin.
-The miner has paid their bills, purchased a new ASIC or two, and taken their profit.
-They have no obligation—and no incentive—to buy that Bitcoin back from you at the same price.
+Now you own a Bitcoin.
+The miner has paid their bills, ordered a new ASIC or two, and pocketed their profit.
+They have no obligation — and no incentive — to buy that Bitcoin back from you at the same price.

-For you to get your money back, your only hope is to find someone else—a new investor—who is willing to pay the same price or more.
+For you to get your money back, your only hope is to find someone else — a new investor — willing to pay the same price or more.

 In other words, you need to find a "greater fool" than yourself.

-This is why I argue that Bitcoin mathematically operates as a wealth extraction mechanism—more commonly known as a Ponzi or Pyramid scheme.
-It requires a constant, never-ending stream of new money just to pay for the massive electricity and hardware waste that secures the network.
-It would need even more money to pay for the early buyers, hence the rally cry for investors to never sell (HODL).
+Bitcoin requires a constant, never-ending stream of new money just to pay for the electricity and hardware waste that secures the network.
+It would need even more money to pay back the early buyers if they ever decided to sell their Bitcoin, which is why the rally cry is always to never sell — to HODL.

 Comments